-Bryan has litigated coverage disputes in bench and jury trials in state and federal courts throughout the country, including matters in Alabama, California, Connecticut, Delaware, Louisiana, Nebraska, New Jersey, New York, Nevada, Ohio, Tennessee and Pennsylvania.
-Bryan previously represented policyholders, an experience that provides him with additional insight during his representation of insurers.
-In addition to insurance coverage, Bryan has represented clients in commercial litigation and liability defense matters and sits as an arbitrator for the Montgomery County Court of Common Pleas.
+Bryan has litigated coverage disputes in bench and jury trials in state and federal courts throughout the country, including Alabama, California, Connecticut, Delaware, Louisiana, Nebraska, New Jersey, New York, Nevada, Ohio, Tennessee and Pennsylvania.

-Bryan was formerly a Member of the Global Insurance Group of Cozen O’Connor.
-Prior to that, he worked in the Insurance Recovery Group of Reed Smith, LLP and at Anderson Kill & Olick, P.C.
-Bryan also clerked for Magistrate Judge David R. Strawbridge, United States District Court for the Eastern District of Pennsylvania.
+He offers big law experience, being a former member of member of the Global Insurance Group of Cozen O’Connor and part of the Insurance Recovery Groups of Reed Smith, LLP and Anderson Kill & Olick, P.C.
+Bryan clerked for Magistrate Judge David R. Strawbridge, United States District Court for the Eastern District of Pennsylvania.

 First Horizon National Corp. v.
 Houston Cas.
 Co., Western District of Tennessee (2017) – obtained summary judgment for its client under a Blended Risk Insurance Program totaling $75 million, with a finding that the insurers properly denied coverage under their policies because the underlying claim against the insured did not fall within the applicable policy period, and, even if it did, the insured failed to give proper notice of the Claim.
 The Court also concluded that the insured’s bad faith claim failed, and dismissed all claims in the matter with prejudice.